How We Think

 How the California ADR Program Can Address Changing Grid Needs

 The California Joint Investor Owned Utilities commissioned a study to recommend a new approach for ADR incentives.
 The study explored four research categories: market, historic, technical, and exploratory.
 Read more to see the results of the studies in each category and an updated ADR incentive structure.

 Transformative Wave’s CATALYST retrofit kit has been proven to reduce commercial and industrial customers’ HVAC energy use by 25% to 50% on its own.
 In addition, CATALYST also significantly improves indoor comfort, especially in buildings such as fast-food restaurants that have space pressure and air quality concerns.
 The full system, when paired with Transformative Wave’s eIQ’s alert system, can save a building owner a significant amount of time and money on repairs by identifying potential problems before a unit experiences a catastrophic failure.

-For a comprehensive look at the findings of this deployment and utility recommendations, view our 2019 final report here.
+For a comprehensive look at the findings of this deployment and utility recommendations.

 How Forward-Looking Product Specifications, Strategic Engagement

 and Competition Drive Adoption of Best -in-Class Technologies

 In 2010, Pacific Gas and Electric (PG&E) Company sponsored the launch of the LED Accelerator Program (LEDA), a market development program that promotes the highest performing and best quality LED lighting products.
 Using tiered incentives and engaging strategically with the market, LEDA leverages the buying power of large commercial customers to stimulate manufacturers to produce and sell best-in-class LED products.
 At the same time, LEDA builds the capacity of the supply chain to accelerate adoption beyond the program’s direct reach.
 LEDA’s market development strategy helped develop a competitive market for best-inclass LED lighting technologies.